This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Small Diameter Mounting Poles

-Light Drifting down?
+Light Drifting Down?

 Is your light sagging with the extra weight of the Molar Media Mount?
 Don't fear, this problem is easy to overcome.